CURRENT OPPORTUNITIES

 • Experience working with and alongside youth 14-21

-• Experienced and well-versed in one or more of the following artistic mediums:
+• Experienced and well-versed in one or more artistic mediums, for example:

 • Experience working in community programming or non-profits